 Continuing and returning students with more than 90 units unless they successfully petition for reinstatement of enrollment priority.

-10) Special admission high school students and other concurrently enrolled minors.
+10) Other Special Admission high school students not associated as Middle College and other concurrently enrolled minors.

 DEFINITIONS

 Abbreviated Educational Plan: A plan that identifies the courses a new student will take in their first one or two semesters.
 An abbreviated educational plan may be developed by a student with or without the help of an academic counselor, and is not approved by a counselor.
 Abbreviated educational plans are required for all new non-exempt students; however, a comprehensive educational plan will also satisfy this requirement.